Return to Never Land: Production

-The project began as Peter and Jane, a sequel to Peter Pan and intended as the first theatrical release from Disney MovieToons.
-It was assigned to Disney Animation Canada, who worked on the project until the fall of 1999, when the studio was shut down.
-Now intended as a direct-to-video release, production on Peter and Jane was moved to Walt Disney Animation Australia and Walt Disney Animation Japan.
+The project began as Peter and Jane, a sequel to Peter Pan and intended as the first theatrical release from Disney Animation Canada, who worked on the project until the fall of 1999, when the studio was shut down.
+Now intended as a direct-to-video release, production on Peter and Jane was moved to Walt Disney Animation Australia.

-In March 2001, Disney announced that the film would revert to a theatrical release due to positive reception by company execs and would release as part of the rebranded DisneyToon Studios division.
+In March 2001, Disney announced that the film would revert to a theatrical release due to positive reception from company execs.
 Cornerstone Animation was then contracted to do animation direction.

 Due to the controversy of the first film, the Native Americans are completely absent in the sequel, but it does show their teepees and totem poles in one scene.
 Also, following these changes, the mermaids are given brassieres since their appearances in the first film were considered sexualized.

 A video game based on the film, titled Peter Pan: Adventures in Never Land was released by Sony Computer Entertainment for the PlayStation and Disney Interactive for Windows.
 An abridged version for the Game Boy Advance was also released the same year.